FullStackForger/redux-worker/README.md

 ## Motivation

-Working on a redux web-app with pretty complex business encapsulated in middleware or complex reducers (code smell) can often lead to blocking of the main process.
-It can be mitigated by moving expensive computation into the web-worker (or shared worker), running copy of the store and auto propagating changes back to a client store via thin transport layer.
+Working on a redux web-app with pretty complex business encapsulated in middleware or complex reducers (code smell) can lead to unwanted blocking of the main process.
+It can be mitigated by moving expensive computation into web-worker (or shared worker).

 There are existing tools like [redux-in-worker](https://www.npmjs.com/package/redux-in-worker) allowing store synchronization with update deltas.
-While it has been design for redux it was also design for synching identical stores.
+While it has been design for redux it was also design for synching identical stores on different processes.
+It requires running identical copy of the store and auto propagating changes back to a client with use of worker messaging API.
+Deltas are calculated on the worker per store update and then applied as patches into the main store.

-Alternatively, there is [neomjs](https://github.com/neomjs/neo) - framework for creating multi-process apps with use of modern ES modules (.mjs) and while it tackles a lot of complexities it for a bit different purpose.

 Splitting application into different layers ([n-tier](https://en.wikipedia.org/wiki/Multitier_architecture) architecture) is not a new concept.
-Layers can share the shape of the data which improves code reusability and potentially reduces overall size of the final bundle.
-However, enforcing same state on all of the layers might not be the best idea.
+Layers can share data shape, which improves code reusability and potentially reduces the size of the final bundle.
+However, enforcing state to be the same on all of the layers might not be the best idea.

 That's where redux as a predictable state container comes to play.
-Described architecture is easily achievable with use of reducers and transport actions used to synchronize state between different layers.
-Such actions could carry change deltas as their payload which then can be simply reduced into appropriate store during action consumption.
+Described architecture is easily achievable with use of reducers and *transport actions* used to synchronize state between stores.
+Actions carry change deltas as their payload which then can be reduced into store on a given layer during regular action consumption.

+Code in this repository is a proof of concept exercising just that.

 ## Features